Which of the following is not a type of muscle tissue? | Channels for Pearson+

 1

-Identify the types of muscle tissue.
-In human anatomy, there are three main types of muscle tissue: cardiac muscle, skeletal muscle, and smooth muscle.
+Understand the types of muscle tissue: In human anatomy, there are three primary types of muscle tissue: smooth muscle, cardiac muscle, and skeletal muscle.

-Understand the characteristics of each muscle tissue type: Cardiac muscle is found in the heart and is responsible for pumping blood.
-Skeletal muscle is attached to bones and is responsible for voluntary movements.
-Smooth muscle is found in walls of hollow organs and is responsible for involuntary movements.
+Define each type of muscle tissue: Smooth muscle is found in walls of hollow organs, cardiac muscle is found in the heart, and skeletal muscle is attached to bones and helps in movement.

-Recognize that epithelial tissue is not a type of muscle tissue.
-Epithelial tissue forms the covering or lining of all internal and external body surfaces, and it is involved in protection, secretion, and absorption.
+Identify the odd one out: Epithelial tissue is not a type of muscle tissue.
+It is a type of tissue that covers body surfaces and lines body cavities.

-Compare the given options with the known types of muscle tissue.
-Cardiac, skeletal, and smooth muscles are all types of muscle tissue, while epithelial tissue is not.
+Compare the options: Review the list of options provided and identify which one does not belong to the category of muscle tissues.

-Conclude that the correct answer to the question is epithelial tissue, as it does not belong to the category of muscle tissues.
+Conclude the answer: Based on the understanding that epithelial tissue is not a muscle tissue, determine that it is the correct answer to the question.

 Watch next